howardkyu/Lightrail-API-V2-Docs/docs/promotions.md

 ### Common Requests

 #### Using a Promotion as a Payment Source in Checkout
 To use a Promotion in checkout you simply need to include it in the `sources` property.
-Again, this is based on `access` = `[customerId, secureCode, publicCode]`.
+Again, this is based on `access` and possible values are `[customerId, secureCode, publicCode]`.

 Example:
 ```json